-Under direct management of this action, the collection of data and analysis is carried out by the Commission.
+Under direct management of this action, the collection of data and analysis is carried out by the European Commission.
 To this effect, the necessary technical arrangements are set in place to collect and aggregate data from participants of the beneficiary entities and the experts of the EU Member States as described above.

-On an annual basis, DG NEAR is publishing a global annual report that is made public through its website and shares flash reports with statistics on a bi-annual basis to the network of NCPs for TAIEX in the EU Member States.
+On an annual basis, the Commission is publishing a global annual report that is made public through its website and shares flash reports with statistics on a bi-annual basis to the network of National Contact Points for TAIEX in EU Member States.